szabgab/meet-os.rs/docs/DESIGN.md

 * First implement whatever is necessary to organize the Rust-Maven online meetings.
 Also setup groups for Python-Maven, Perl-Maven and the generic Code-Maven.
 * Then extend it to organize the Rust Israel and Python Israel meetings and maybe some other meetings I organize.
-* Then talk to other Rust groups and see if I can win them over one by one.
+* Then talk to other Rust groups and see if any of them would be interested in using the system.
+They can try it on the dev server and give feedback even before setting up an account on the production server.
-* Then talk to Python groups and see if I can win them over one by one.
+* Then talk to Python groups and see if any of those would be interested.
 * Then extend it to other technology related groups.